-Figure 6: Time series of tree diameter at breast height (DBH) versus age of the forest stands in the PROFOUND DB.
-The basal area-weighted mean DBH is shown for all stands with the exception of Le Bray for which the arithmetic mean DBH is shown (marked by ).
-For Sorø, the DBHs have been reconstructed (see text in Sect.
-4.9 and Text SOM 1).
+Figure 6.
+Time series of tree diameter at breast height (DBH) versus age of the forest stands in the PROFOUND DB.
+The basal area-weighted mean DBH is shown for all stands with the exception of Le Bray for which the arithmetic mean DBH is shown (marked by asterisks).
+For Sorø, the DBHs have been reconstructed (see text in Sects.
+4.9 and S1).